danveb/portfolio.db/README.md

 <h1>portfolio.db</h1>

 <p>A showcase of my journey in web development.
 Explore a selection of my latest web applications, crafted with the latest technologies.
-Note: as of July 2023 my personal portfolio web app has been updated to v2.
+Note: as of August 2023 my personal portfolio web app has been updated to integrate TypeScript.
 Redesigned and re-engineered UI components with React. </p>

 <h3>Table of Contents</h3>